 Established by Frank and Rosa Rappa, Villa Rosa Italian Restaurant & Grill with offers a wonderful dining experience.
 The restaurant is covered in red brick walls adorned with paintings and plants hanging from the top, giving it a beautiful rustic feel.
 The menu features Italian fares of pastas, pizzas, salads as well as steaks, chicken and salmon grilled with herb and sauces creating the true Italian flair.
 On Sundays spend some time with your family at Villa Rosa, gorging on their delectable food and enjoy the added advantage of your children getting their meals for free.

-Coffeeology's name sake is quite fitting when you consider the shop is located right nearby the University of North Carolina at Greensboro.
-Although the shop is sure to be crowded at times, also be assured that that just means there is good coffee to be had here as well, and don't forget to try their gelato.
-Wi-Fi is free with a purchase.
+Coffeeology's name is quite fitting when you consider the shop is located right nearby the University of North Carolina - Greensboro.
+Although the shop is crowded at times, be assured that that just means there is good coffee to be had here.
+If you have a sweet tooth, don't forget to try their gelato, especially during the warm summer months.
+Their Wi-Fi is available to use with a purchase.

 Since opening in 1993, the Tate Street Coffee House has helped locals begin their mornings with an expertly brewed cup of coffee.
 In additional to their coffees, which are all organic and fair trade, Tate Street Coffee House also offers lattes, espresso, ciders and even hot chocolate.
 The shop also hosts monthly art shows, as well as live jazz three nights a week.
 Lunch is also served, with the menu featuring sandwiches to go along with beers and wine.